The London Screenwriters’ Festival is an annual three-day conference for screenwriters.

-Past Labs have included ‘Writing For Disney with Finding Nemo writer Dave Reynolds, Writing The Hollywood Thriller with Basic Instinct writer Joe Eszterhas and Writing For Channel Four with former Channel Four Commissioner Gub Neal.
-Submissions open 17th July and close 13th Aug and we encourage the writers and expert leading each Lab, to connect and begin work before and after the festival.
+Submissions open February 2nd and close February 25th and we encourage the writers and expert leading each Lab, to connect and begin work before and after the festival.

-Other popular sessions include… The Actors Table Read
+Other Workshops Include… The Actors Table Read

-In 2017 we aim to have 144 slots available.
+In 2024 we aim to have 144 slots available.

-If you submit a script to the process and you are selected, you will attend a one hour session where you, the director and the actors will work on one sequence (between 3 and five pages) of your script.
+If you submit a script to the process and you are selected, you will attend a one-hour session where you, the director and the actors will work on one sequence (between 3 and five pages) of your script.

-More here, including a short behind the scenes video.
+More here, including a short behind-the-scenes video.

 You can see the actors and directors who will work on your scripts, here.

-Other popular sessions include… Script Chat
+Other Workshops Include… Script Chat

-After each session, speakers are invited to meet delegates in round table sessions that we call ‘Script Chats’.
+After each session, speakers are invited to meet delegates in roundtable sessions that we call ‘Script Chats’.

 These informal and intimate chats can often run for an hour or more.
-It’s our way of giving direct access to specific experts so that if you want to, you can tale the conversation to the next level.
+It’s our way of giving direct access to specific experts so that if you want to, you can take the conversation to the next level.
 We have found that even the biggest names are happy to spend time coaching and sharing in Script Chats.

 You do not need to book a place at a script chat, just turn up.
-Sessions that are followed by a script chat will marked accordingly on the schedule.
+Sessions that are followed by a script chat will be marked accordingly on the schedule.
 More here.

-Submit a two page outline and the first ten pages of your script and we will offer expert feedback in a fifty minute one on one session.
+Submit a two-page outline and the first ten pages of your script and we will offer expert feedback in a fifty-minute, one-on-one session.

-The booking system for Script Reading goes live on 17th July.
+The booking system for Script Reading goes live on January 14th.
 You can choose your slot when the sessions go live (last year all slots went in the first hour).
 If you get a slot, one of our readers will connect with you before the festival.

-You can read up about the team of script doctors, here.
+You can read up about the team of script doctors here.

-We also operate a drop in desk over the three days of the festival.
-So if you want to just rock up with your script, get some feedback or ask for career advice, head over to the Script Surgery and book yourself a slot in one of the drop in sessions.
+We also operate a drop-in desk over the three days of the festival.
+So if you want to just rock up with your script, get some feedback or ask for career advice, head over to The Script Surgery and book yourself a slot in one of the drop-in sessions.

-Other popular sessions include… The Legal Clinic
+Other Workshops Include… The Legal Clinic

 Do you have legal issues you need a lawyer to help you with?
 All delegates at the festival have the option to apply for the legal clinic that is run by Blue Pencil Media.